What is the significance of protein in chicken feed, and how does it contribute to poultry health?

 It is crucial to provide specific protein levels to laying hens for their proper egg production and body condition.

-Laying pullets need protein in chicken layer feed levels around 17-19% in the pre-laying period (16-20 weeks) to be ready to start egg production.
+Laying pullets require protein in their chicken layer feed at levels of around 17-19% during the pre-laying period (16-20 weeks) to be ready to start egg production.

 During the egg production period, hens should have a diet containing 16-18% protein, which can cause consistent egg production.